-This display shows the air temperature from -9 °C to 99 °C in 1 °C increments.
-The temperature displayed may vary from the actual ambient temperature.
+This shows the air temperature from -9 °C to 99 °C in 1 °C increments.
+The temperature displayed may vary from the ambient temperature.

-- When the air temperature is below -9 °C, "Lo" will be displayed. - The accuracy of the temperature reading may be affected when riding slowly (under 20 km/h [12.5 mi/h]) or when stopped at traffic signals, railroad crossings, etc.
+- When the temperature is below -9 °C, "Lo" will be displayed. - The accuracy of the temperature reading may be affected by engine heat when riding slowly (under 20 km/h [12 mi/h]) or when stopped at traffic signals, etc.